About Us

 This Annual Review reports on the year from 1 July 2022 to 30 June 2023.

-A new Constitution will be tabled at the AGM on 14 November 2023.
+A new Constitution was tabled at the AGM on 14 November 2023, and the attached was adopted, and filed in 2024.

 NZAEE Annual General Meeting 14 November 2023